What Has Two Years of Full Time Living in a Motorhome Taught Us?

 After years of chasing the career dream, constantly pushing for the next promotion and following the money, motorhome life has rewarded us with contentment.

 We don’t have much, because we don’t need much.
-Once we realised that all the hamster wheel did was fund a lifestyle we didn’t need, we were free.
+Once we work out how much money we really needed, and realised that all the hamster wheel did was fund a lifestyle we didn’t need, we were free.

 Our Top Reads for Long Term Travel in Europe by Motorhome